(mi KON a zole)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience headache, nausea, vomiting, diarrhea, abdominal pain, or change in taste.
-Have patient report immediately to prescriber inability to eat, stomatitis, severe mouth pain or irritation, application site pain, loss of strength and energy, or dysphagia (HCAHPS).
+Have patient report immediately to prescriber application site pain or edema or difficulty swallowing (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.